abilian/nua-sandbox/doc/image-spec.md

 - `/nua/build/src`: the source code of the application
 - `/nua/build/metadata`: the metadata of the application
+- `/nua/build/nua`: the content of the `nua` directory of the application (which could contain helper scripts)

 The build itself is done in `/nua/build/src` (e.g. `cd /nua/build/src && ./configure && make` or its modern equivalent).